Spyware007/Animating-Buttons/README.md

        Note: Replace `github_username` with your actual GitHub username.

-6. Before embarking on your journey, bear these points in mind.. ❗❗
+6. Before embarking on your journey, bear these points in mind- ❗❗
     <div align="right">

     | Note                                                                                            |